usaid-cs/yesterday-i-learned/js-javascript.md

 - Use `nvm ls-remote` to find out what versions it has available to install.
 - [`null == 0` is false, `null > 0` is false, but `null >= 0` is true.](https://github.com/denysdovhan/wtfjs#comparing-null-to-0) The short explanation is: `==` will not convert `null` to a number, but `>` will (to 0).
 So `null` is not 0, which is true; `+null` is 0, which is not greater than 0; and `>=`, which is internally just `<`, converts the expression to `!(+null < 0)`, which is `!false`, aka `true`.
 - If the builder pattern allows the `.` in `.foo()` to be the first character for the line, then `,` can also be the first character in an object for the sake of having smaller diffs.
+- Because of the unique, abusive relationship you have with JS, [`string` does not autobox completely to `String`](https://stackoverflow.com/questions/17256182/what-is-the-difference-between-string-primitives-and-string-objects-in-javascrip), and `typeof`ing the two yields different results.

 ## Deferred API